Skip to main content

 3. Use descriptive names - 0001-user-authentication not 0001

-4. Document scope changes - Use /specweave:update-scope
+4. Document scope changes - Use sw:increment (to update spec)

 5. Close properly - Validate tests, update docs, create completion report